June is Scoliosis Awareness Month

 Vertical Expandable Prosthetic Titanium Rib (VEPTR):

-The Vertical Expandable Prosthetic Titanium Rib is a curved metal rod that is surgically attached to a child’s rib, spine or pelvis using hooks on both ends.
+The Vertical Expandable Prosthetic Titanium Rib is a curved metal rod that is surgically attached to a child’s rib, spine, or pelvis using hooks on both ends.
 VEPTR’s separate the rib and straighten the spine, allowing their lungs to grow with the child.

 MAGnetic Expansion Control System (MAGEC):

-The MAGnetic Expansion Control System include implantable rods that allow non-invasive expansions.
+The MAGnetic Expansion Control System includes implantable rods that allow non-invasive expansions.
 However, MAGEC rods are not recommended for young children with severe or stiff spinal deformities.
 Ultimately, surgeons rarely perform conversion operations (removing TGR/VEPTR and exchanging with MAGEC) due to the magnetic growing rods not being strong enough.